xeptore/aur-build/readme.md

 ## Features

 - Automatically versioned, and published based on upstream release
+- Support for `x86_64`, and `aarch64` architectures
 - Installs command line completions for `zsh`, `bash`, and `fish`
 - Installs man pages

+## Limitations

+- Only builds, and publishes the latest stable (non-prerelease, and non-draft) release of the upstream Hugo project repository